Configure via EJBCA Cloud Configuration Wizard in Azure

 Step 2: Database Configuration

-The Database Configuration settings are optional.
-By default, a MariaDB server will be installed locally and you can optionally specify to use an external database using either MariaDB, PostgreSQL, Microsoft SQL or Oracle Database.
+Database configuration is optional.
+By default, a local MariaDB server is installed.
+Alternatively, you can configure an external database using MariaDB, PostgreSQL, Microsoft SQL Server, or Oracle Database.

-Select to use a new installation or to join a node to an existing EJBCA database, provided you already have a database with an existing EJBCA installation.
+You can choose either to perform a new installation or to join a node to an existing EJBCA database.

 2a: New Installation

-- Click the database Test button to ensure success.
+Click Test to verify the database connection.
 Note that you are not allowed to continue with a cloud database installation unless the test passes successfully.
 This should be a fresh Azure Cloud Database instance with no existing EJBCA database.
 If the database exists already and the Existing EJBCA Database option is cleared, the wizard will give the error Database exists!.
 If this database was created ahead of time, it can be dropped since the database is created automatically by the wizard.

 If the Cloud Database instance is unavailable for any reason, the installation will fall back to a local installation to ensure success.
 The only way to recover from this is to export the database, import it into the Azure Cloud Database, and reconfigure the node to point to a cloud database.
 It is recommended to fix the database connectivity problem and launch a new node from the Marketplace.
-Please see the latest EJBCA Cloud Documentation for more information. - Once the database connection is successful, the Success message is shown.
+Once the database connection is successful, the Success message is shown.

 2b: Cluster Join